-The American brasserie Nopa Kitchen + Bar located in Chinatown, offers three unique private dining spaces and an American fare with French and Asian twists.
+Olivia, located in Chinatown, offers three unique private dining spaces and globally-inspired Mediterranean cuisine.
 The largest space, Gallery Room, can seat 40 guests and features a fireplace, making it ideal for winter or holiday gatherings.
-The Ledroit Room features floor to ceiling windows overlooking 8th Street and the Adam Room directly across from it features a reclaimed barn door table and is perfect for more intimate gatherings up to 12 people.
+The Iberian Room features floor to ceiling windows overlooking 8th Street and the Stateroom directly across from it features a reclaimed barn door table and is perfect for more intimate gatherings up to 12 people.

 • • •